realeinherjar/sweepr/README.md

 ## Usage

+By default sweepr will generate segwit v0 addresses.
+In the future, when taproot is more widely adopted, this will be the default.

 ```bash
 $ sweepr --help
 A sweepr CLI for the hodlr that just wants to sweep the funds from a seed to an address